 Cable Beach Sunset Bar: I would put this as a must-do at least once while in Broome.
 Get there early (by 5pm but 4pm would be better) to grab a prime seat.
 They have a decent list of cocktails on offer and you can’t really beat the sunset views.
 The cocktails are pricey, but the view is superb.
 They also have a small menu for a light dinner.
 Once the sun has set, the camel trains heading home for the evening in front of the bar.

-As of August 2020, the Sunset Bar and Grill is only serving guests of Cable Beach Resort.
+As of August 2021, the Sunset Bar and Grill is only serving guests of Cable Beach Resort.
 Fortunately the bar is open and available to anyone and no bookings needed (or possible!).
-Before arriving in Broome, check with the resort to see if their Japanese restaurant Zensai, which is an all-time favourite of mine, has re-opened.
-If it is, do yourself a favour and book.
+Cichetti Club, the resort’s Italian option is very popular as is their newest addition the Le Rhum Bar in the location of their previous Japanese offering (RIP Zensai, we had good memories).

 Zookeeper’s Store (now Sydney Cove Oyster Bar): One of my favourites in Broome but during winter 2020, they had significantly reduced their service (due to Covid).
 At that time, they were only offering takeaway coffees and food from their glass display cabinet.
 Sadly Zookeeper’s is no more – at least for the 2021 season.

 Zanders at Cable Beach – The location is fantastic looking over Cable Beach.
 The food has been hit and miss, but the beers are always cold.
 What you’re also likely to experience is their very inefficient and un-friendly service.
 This has been an issue for many years but they still bring in a crowd.
 They also have a pretty hefty cocktail menu with excellente views.
 Perfect for late afternoon drinks waiting for the sunset.
 Just don’t expect any smiles!

 Besides the main restaurant, Zanders also has a small takeaway area that is perfect for midday (non-alcoholic) drinks and a snack or two or an early morning coffee after a beach walk.
 My go-to is a mango smoothie, taken back to my lounge chair on Cable Beach 🙂

 Cable Beach General Store: while not a restaurant or bar it deserves a mention for its cheap eats and small selection of grocery items.
 It may save you a trip into town to visit the Coles or Woolworths and they have ice cream and cool drinks.
 It’s located across the road from Divers Tavern.